Jasper-Hewitt/Campaigning_101/README.md

 - it appears there might be two 民進黨, 蔡 labels, I might have to do some unique data cleaning later on!

+- CHECK serial_number 724 again!
+I don't think it really counts.
+It's more like a respectful response to some crtiticism abou the 雞蛋

 ### serial_number
 The serial numbers are only based on the posts that fall within the time periods of each candidates' campaign.
 If I get new data I will have to add serial numbers accordingly...